 Weekend sessions begin with check-in at 12:00 p.m. on the first day and end at 3:00 p.m. on the second day.
 Double occupancy rooms (you will be roomed with another class member) and meals will be provided.
 Sessions are held at Embassy Suites, 4914 Constitution Avenue, Baton Rouge, LA 70808.

 Applicants must complete ALL sections of the PIP application and submit it to the Council office no later than September 30th to be considered for next year’s class.

-Applications may be submitted by e-mail, fax, U.S. Mail, or by direct delivery.
+Applications may be submitted through the online application or by e-mail, fax, or U.S. Mail.

 If you have any questions or need assistance or accommodations to complete this PIP application form, please contact the Louisiana Developmental Disabilities Council as indicated on the last page of this application form.

 *Applicants or their child must have a developmental disability according to the definition included in the Developmental Disabilities Assistance and Bill of Rights Act of 2000, PL106-402.

 Please review the federal definition of Developmental Disabilities

 (A) IN GENERAL- The term `developmental disability’ means a severe, chronic disability of an individual that–

 (i) is attributable to a mental or physical impairment or combination of mental and physical impairments;